CDISC Healthcare Link Profiles

 - Improve data quality and patient safety

-Please click here to see a table listing the CDISC-IHE Healthcare Link profiles.
+Table listing the CDISC-IHE Healthcare Link profiles

 For information on other CDISC enabling standards used with Healthcare Link see CDISC CDASH, Protocol Representation Model, Study Design Model-XML and ODM.